zhangrengang/SubPhaser/README.md

 5A|Chr5A   5B|Chr5B   5D|Chr5D             # rename chromosome id to 5A, 5B and 5D, respectively
 Chr6A,Chr7A   Chr6B,Chr7B   Chr6D,Chr7D    # treat multiple chromosomes together using ","
 ```
-If some homoeologous relatinships are ambiguous, they can be placed as singletons that will not used to identify differential kmers.
+If some homoeologous relationships are ambiguous, they can be placed as singletons that will not used to identify differential kmers.
 For example:
 ```
 Chr1A   Chr1B   Chr1D
 Chr2B   Chr2A   Chr2D